Malone-Disturbance-Ecology-Lab/ENP_WZ_2024_MS/README.md

 - (3) flow.gam.R - Produces the GAM analysis for WL vs SAL.
 Produces figure 4.
 - (4) flow.NLM.R- Performs the light and temperature response curves.
 Produces figure 5 and 6.
 - (5) flow.total.annual.R - Performs gapfilling on NEE and estimates the annual budget for 2021.
-- (6) flow.landscapeC.R - Creates landscap simulation calculation.
+- (6) flow.landscapeC.R - Creates landscap simulation calculation and figure 7.
-- (7) flow.Disequilibrium- Creates figure 7.